Biden delivers grim debt ceiling warning while sharply criticizing Republicans - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sam Fossum, Haley Talbot and Melanie Zanona contributed to this report.
+CNN’s Morgan Rimmer, Kristin Wilson, Sam Fossum, Haley Talbot and Melanie Zanona contributed to this report.